-Mr. Cheng Ting Kong, aged 42, was appointed as the Chairman and executive Director on 5 July 2013.
-Mr. Cheng is also the chairman and executive director of JF Household Furnishings Limited (Stock code: 776), a company listed on the main board of the Stock Exchange.
+Mr. Cheng Ting Kong, aged 43, was appointed as the Chairman and executive Director on 5 July 2013.
+Mr. Cheng is also the chairman and executive director of Imperium Group Global Holdings Limited (Stock code: 776), a company listed on the main board of the Stock Exchange.
 Mr. Cheng has extensive experience in corporate management and investment.
 Prior to his appointment as the Chairman and the executive Director, Mr. Cheng was the senior manager of the Company.

-Ms. Cheng Mei Ching, aged 35, is the Executive Director of the Company and Sun Century Group Limited (Stock code: 1383), holds a bachelors degree in commerce (marketing and advertising) from Curtin University of Technology in Perth, Western Australia.
+Ms. Cheng Mei Ching, aged 37, is the Executive Director of the Company and Suncity Group Holdings Limited (Stock code: 1383), holds a bachelors degree in commerce (marketing and advertising) from Curtin University of Technology in Perth, Western Australia.
 Ms. Cheng has over the past adopted a pragmatic and proactive management approach; and delivered solid performance in various areas, in particular corporate management and internal control.

-Mr. Lui Man Wah, aged 34, has over 5 years of experience in financial institutions.
+Mr. Lui Man Wah, aged 36, has over 10 years of experience in financial institutions.
 He obtained a Bachelor of Arts degree in business studies from the Hong Kong Polytechnic University in 2004 and obtained a Master of Commerce degree from Macquarie University in 2005.
-Prior to his appointment as an executive Director, Mr. Lui served as an executive director of JF Household Furnishings Limited (stock code: 776) from 5 October 2012 to 8 July 2013.
-He was also appointed as an independent non-executive director of Sun Century Group Limited (stock code: 1383) from 20 February 2012 to 31 July 2012.
-From December 2009 to October 2010, he was the Institutional Sales Manager of the Securities Department of Cinda International Limited.
-From December 2008 to June 2009, he was the Vice President of the Securities Department of Polaris Securities (HK) Limited.
+Prior to his appointment as an executive Director, Mr. Lui served as an executive director of Imperium Group Global Holdings Limited (stock code: 776) from 5 October 2012 to 8 July 2013.
+He was also appointed as an independent non-executive director of Suncity Group Holdings Limited (stock code: 1383) from 20 February 2012 to 31 July 2012.